kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 It is recommended to buy these books.

+Also the course will use internet links and pages.
+Some inspired by other courses on the same subjects, like https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-858-computer-systems-security-fall-2014/related-resources/

 Supporting Internet resources
 * Kali Linux Revealed  Mastering the Penetration Testing Distribution [https://www.kali.org/download-kali-linux-revealed-book/](https://www.kali.org/download-kali-linux-revealed-book/) - shortened KLR
-* More to come

-These can be downloaded from the internet for free and may be gathered by the instructor for easy download.

-Also the course will use internet links and pages.
-Some inspired by the course https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-858-computer-systems-security-fall-2014/related-resources/

 Control Hijacking Attacks
 * [Smashing The Stack For Fun And Profit), Aleph One](http://www.phrack.com/issues.html?issue=49&id=14#article)